 What is ADHD?

 According to the CDC, roughly 9.8% of U.S. children and 4.4% of adults live with ADHD.
-The condition is characterized by patterns of inattention, hyperactivity, and impulsivity that interfere with functioning or development.
+The disorder is characterised by patterns of inattention, hyperactivity, and impulsivity that interfere with functioning or development [1][2].

 DSM-5 recognises three presentations: predominantly inattentive, predominantly hyperactive-impulsive, and combined.
 These presentations can shift over time.